dandevri/media-diet/README.md

 I love the idea of keeping track of your media consumption which I first saw [Jason Kottke][kottke] do (hence the name media-diet) but then I discovered that tons of other people are doing it.

 I couldn't find a way to discover other people's media consumption apart from looking trough their personal site looking for a similar page.
-Just like `[/uses][uses]` and `[/now][now]` this is project to 'standardiz'e the `/media-diet` page.
+Just like [`/uses`][uses] and [`/now`][now] this is project to 'standardize' the `/media-diet` page.

 ## Install